FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 Let's make sure users can only open 2 cards at once.
 We will need to keep track of which and how many cards are open on the board.

-Lets go to the Vuex store in `/store/index.js` to add a new value to keep track of which cards are open: `cardsFlipped`.
+Let's go to the Vuex store in `/store/index.js` to add a new value to keep track of which cards are open: `cardsFlipped`.
 Another to see how many cards are open: `numCardsFlipped`.
 Add these values into the `state`:

 ```js
 cardsFlipped: [],